 The flexibility just described carries some limitations: namely, it is only supported when reading text-format Colvars state files.
-Instead, restarting from binary files (such as the GROMACS checkpoint file) after a configuration change will trigger an error.
-It is also important to remind that when switching to a different build of GROMACS, the binary format may change slightly, even if the release version is the same.
+Instead, restarting from binary files after a configuration change will trigger an error.
+It is also important to remind that when switching to a different build of Tinker-HP, the binary format may change slightly, even if the release version is the same.

 To work around the potential issues just described, a text-format Colvars state file should be loaded.
-Loading such state file requires an exception to the standard behavior in GROMACS (i.e. loading a checkpoint file): this exception is supported by the following Colvars configuration: